-- Can provide service for up to 1000 residents. - System can be programmed from the front keypad or remotely using a touch-tone telephone. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants, answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - 15 programmable area codes allow the system to be used in areas requiring 10 and 11-digit dialing. - Two internal relays allow the system to control a main entry point plus an additional entry point. - Built in time clock provides hold open time zones, entry code time zones and "Flash" entry codes. - 5-digit entry codes available for special needs. - Programmable switch inputs can be set to activate a relay or to dial a preprogrammed phone number.
+- 1802-EPD has a built-in electronic directory using a 16-character LCD display. - Simple to use A and Z scroll buttons Big CALL button to simplify use (EPD model only). - 1802 can provide service for up to 1000 residents.
+1802-EPD provides service for up to 100 residents. - 1802 and 1802-EPD are programmed from the front keypad.
+1802 can be programmed remotely using a touch-tone telephone. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants, answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - 15 programmable area codes allow the system to be used in areas requiring 10 and 11-digit dialing. - Two internal relays allow the system to control a main entry point plus an additional entry point. - Built in time clock provides hold open time zones, entry code time zones and "Flash" entry codes. - 5-digit entry codes available for special needs. - Programmable switch inputs can be set to activate a relay or to dial a preprogrammed phone number.